How to Use Pictalk AAC?

 Pictogram Actions

-In red, the 12 dots allow moving the pictogram within a collection by making a drag and drop gesture.
+In red, the 12 dots allow you to move the pictogram into a collection using a drag-and-drop gesture.

 For a collection, here are the available actions: